GiovineItalia/Gadfly.jl/doc/dev_pipeline.md

 - **mappings** to associate aesthetics of the geometry with elements of the data source (e.g.  `:color => :Cut`)
 - layer-wise **statistics** (optional) to be applied to the layer's data

-All layers of the a plot share the same
+All layers of a plot share the same

 - **coordinate system** for the geometry (e.g. cartesian, polar, etc.)
 - axis **scales** (e.g. loglog, semilog, etc.)